ermuur/smart-id-documentation/Environment-technical-parameters.md

 |  relyingPartyName | DEMO |

 Smart-ID login buttons.
 Free to use!
 [Download](https://github.com/SK-EID/smart-id-documentation/raw/master/files/Smart-ID_login.zip)

-NB!
+## Smart-ID Basic (ADVANCED) level accounts

 DEMO relyingPartyUUID has no access to Smart-ID Basic accounts.
 If you would like to test with Smart-ID Basic accounts please write to support@sk.ee .

-*   When using "certificateLevel":"ADVANCED" in requests then HTTP error _403 Forbidden_ is returned.
+*   When using "certificateLevel":"ADVANCED" with wrong relyingPartyUUID in requests then HTTP error _403 Forbidden_ is returned.
 *   When user has only Smart-ID Basic account then HTTP error _404 Not Found_ is returned.